chinamike65/hugo-tuolesi/content/book3/book3en.md

 (3) The merits and benefits of taking refuge

+##### 1. Truly entering the Dharma door

-Only after truly entering Buddhism and taking refuge are Buddhists, the disciples of the Three Jewels, and those who truly enter Buddhism.
+Only after truly entering Buddhism and taking refuge are we Buddhists, the disciples of the Three Jewels, and those who truly enter Buddhism.
 That is to say, from the moment of taking refuge in the Three Jewels, it is possible to begin to receive the blessings of Buddhas and Bodhisattvas.

-The blessings of Buddhas and Bodhisattvas originally illuminated the earth like the sun, but before taking refuge, the mind was like hiding in a hole, and the sunshine of the blessings of Buddhas and Bodhisattvas could not shine.
+The blessings of Buddhas and Bodhisattvas originally illuminated the earth like the sun, but before taking refuge, it was as if the mind was hiding in a hole, and the sunshine of the blessings of Buddhas and Bodhisattvas could not shine.

+##### 2. Ability to obtain the foundation and merit of good precepts

-The foundation of good precepts and the foundation of merit precepts is to take refuge, and only after taking refuge can you receive precepts.
+The root of the precepts is to take refuge, and only after taking refuge can one receive the precepts.

-If there is only the idea of ​​taking refuge, but there is no refuge, then even the relatively basic five precepts cannot be upheld, much less the merits of taking precepts.
+If there is only the thought of ​​taking refuge, but there is no refuge, then even the five relatively basic precepts cannot be upheld, much less the merits of keeping the precepts.

-The foundation of the precept of liberation is also taking refuge.
-If there is no refuge, the merits and virtues of precepts of no liberation, bodhisattva, and tantric vows cannot arise.
+The foundation of the precept of non-liberation is also taking refuge.
+If there is no refuge, the merits and virtues of vows of non-liberation, bodhisattva vows, and tantric vows cannot arise.

+##### 3. The merits of eliminating karma

-After taking refuge in the merits of eliminating karma, the karma will be eliminated every day.
+After taking refuge, negative karma will be reduced every day.

 300

 After taking refuge, you become a Buddhist practioner.
 You will continue to receive the blessings of the Three Jewels of the Guru, and the blessings of Buddhas, Bodhisattvas, and Dharma Protectors.
-You will always eliminate karmic obstacles.
-Even if you recite the Buddha’s name of Buddha Shakyamuni once, you can eliminate karmic obstacles for tens of thousands of kalpas. .
+You will constantly reduce karmic obstacles.
+Even if you recite the Buddha’s name of Buddha Shakyamuni once, you can eliminate tens of thousands of kalpas of karmic obstacles.

+##### 4. Produce infinite blessings

-After taking refuge in the Three Jewels, the merits and virtues of the Three Jewels are inconceivable, and the blessings obtained are also inconceivable, resulting in immeasurable blessings.
+After taking refuge in the Three Jewels, the merits and virtues of the Three Jewels are immeasurable, and the blessings obtained are also inconceivable, resulting in immeasurable blessings.

-In the Treatise on Receiving Paramita it says:
+In the The Noble Great Vehicle Sūtra “The Perfection of Generosity” it says:

-The blessing of refuge is colored, and the three realms are still narrow.
+>
+>If the merit of going for refuge took form,
+>
+>Even these three realms would be too small to contain it—
+>
+>A cupped hand cannot measure
+>
+>The great ocean, the storehouse of water.
+>

-That is to say, if the merit obtained after taking refuge has a shape, then the space of the three realms cannot be accommodated.
+That is to say, if the merit obtained after taking refuge were to take concrete form, then the space of the three realms cannot hold it.

 The three realms refer to the desire realm, the form realm, and the formless realm.

 From this we can see how great the merit is after taking refuge.

 The Buddha is the most extraordinary field of blessing.
-The root of goodness planted with the Buddha as the object, even if the original intention and motivation are not pure, will become the cause of liberation and becoming a Buddha.
+The root of goodness planted with the Buddha as the object, even if the original intention and motivation are not pure, will become the cause of liberation and of becoming a Buddha.

-The Buddha said in the Great Compassion White Lotus Sutra:
+The Buddha said in the Scripture of the White Lotus of Compassion:

 Ananda!

 As for the good roots born of the Buddha, they will attain the fruit of Nirvana even if they do not want them.

 I say that they will eventually attain Nirvana.